daniel3735928559/guppy/doc/editor_api.md

   included in the list to get Guppy's built-in symbol definitions (Greek letters, etc.).

-  This function should only be called once per page.
+  This function should only be called once per page, after all Guppy instances have been initialised.

   If the same symbol is defined in multiple files in the list, the definition that is used is from whichever file appears later in the